hot3dx/Hot3dxBlankApp2WinRTVS2026/readme.txt

 ========================================================================
     C++/WinRT Hot3dxBlankApp2 Project Overview
 ========================================================================
+# Project Title

+Yes, Folks it is the Spinning Cube In Xaml C 17/C++ 20 winrt Xaml Tada!

 This project demonstrates how to get started writing XAML apps directly with standard C++, using the C++/WinRT SDK component and XAML compiler